Best Smart Home Hubs 2026 UK

 Apple HomePod mini £79-89 Matter, HomeKit Siri Apple ecosystem

-Amazon Echo 4th Gen £79-99 Alexa, Matter Alexa Budget, Alexa users
+Amazon Echo 4th Gen £79-99 best Alexa ecosystem setup, Matter Alexa Budget, Alexa users

 Google Nest Hub Max £199-249 Google, Matter Google Assistant Android, video calls

-Nanoleaf Essentials Hub £49-59 Zigbee, Matter None Light enthusiasts
+Nanoleaf (covered in our smart lighting guide) Essentials Hub £49-59 Zigbee, Matter None Light enthusiasts

-Philips Hue Bridge £39-49 Zigbee, Matter None Hue light owners
+Philips Hue (covered in our smart lighting guide) Bridge £39-49 Zigbee, Matter None Hue light owners

 1. Apple HomePod mini — Best Overall Choice